bladedancer/training/README.md

 [05 Service Connectors](./05_ServiceConnector)

-I'll leave this here but it's not production ready (and the demo that I was using fails due to know defects).
+I'll leave this here but it's not production ready.
 [06 Connector Builder](./06_ConnectorBuilder)